-San Diego, Las Vegas and Honolulu Lead the List for 2020
+San Diego, Las Vegas and Honolulu Lead the List

 Note: Only cities with convention centers are eligible for the annual top 25 list.
 Click here to see the ranking of all 166 USA cities used in the report.